 "L'Inferno" (or "Dante's Inferno") was the first of these classical epics.
 Taking an unheard of three years to film with an even more eye-popping cast and crew of 150 people and a massive budget to match, "L'Inferno" was a major international hit even though it played mostly at large legitimate theatres in major cities with expensive ticket prices.
 Audiences were spellbound by the film's air of Gothic fantasy, classical allusions and it's astounding special effects.
 Even the film's length of 71 minutes, more than twice the length of any previous film, contributed to the film's epic feel.

 None of which makes it a great film by today's standards.
 In fact all these Italian films, while sharing similarly epic lengths, casts, budgets and classical motifs also share a similar ponderous pacing, unimaginative static camera work and bland acting that amounts to little more than striking heroic poses and pulling elaborate facial expressions.
 While the Italian filmmakers put much work into their elaborate sets they gave little thought to actual film-making and were essentially still approaching film as if it were no different than a play or opera.
-Woodrow Wilson was reportedly a big fan of these Italian epics and arranged screenings at the White House.
-These films, while obviously influencing those later films of Griffiths, lack entirely his flair however.
+Woodrow Wilson was reportedly a big fan of these Italian epics and arranged a screening at the White House if the Roman epic "Cabria".
+These films, while obviously influencing those later films of Griffiths and De Mille, lack entirely their flair however.

 That said; "L'Inferno" is easily the best of the lot largely due to it's spectacular special effects which truly horrified audiences of it's day.
 The film has demons, headless ghosts, giants and monsters that far surpassed the playful stage tricks of Melies and were meant to terrify.